John O'Connor Power: Later years

 O'Connor Power was a guest of honour at John Dillon's table at the Ninety-Eight Celebration in London on St.Patrick's Day, 1898.
 There were over seven hundred Nationalists present.
 He and William O'Brien gave the principal toasts:

 '[O'Connor Power believed] no more justifiable insurrection had, in his judgement, taken place in the history of the world than the Irish rebellion of a hundred years ago.
 A rebel was a patriot who failed – a patriot was a rebel who succeeded, and he thought he did not misinterpret the spirit of that assembly if he said they were ready to toast the men of '98 in either capacity.
 He should never cease to be grateful to the United Irishmen, not only because they had bequeathed an example of courageous patriotism, but because they had given them one cardinal principle of high policy, and that was the principle of a united Ireland.
 He trusted that this memorable year would not be allowed to pass away without renewed efforts being made to restore union in the National Union, at present so unhappily divided.'

 In June 1916 O'Connor Power forcefully condemned the suspension of Home Rule:

 'The suspension of the Home Rule Act was advocated in the name of peace and conciliation, and we know the result.
 This scheme [partition] is supported on the same ground and will be followed as surely by similar disillusion and disappointment.

 I have read speeches of members of Parliament calling upon the young men of Ireland to go to the front because of the Home Rule Act.
 The brave young fellows rushed to the recruiting offices in tens of thousands: most of whom now sleep their last sleep in the blood-stained fields of Europe.
 They did not offer up their lives for a mutilated Ireland but for one united from sea to sea, and they did so with the promise of their leaders that national unity would never be given away.
 I ask is faith not to be kept with the dead?
 If so, the infamy of the broken Treaty of Limerick will be outdone by the betrayal of today.'

 In September 1893 he married Avis Weiss, née Hooke, the wealthy widow of a surgeon.
 Bernard Charles Molloy M.P., a Middle Temple lawyer and penal reformer, was best man.
-Avis trained as a nurse at St Bartholomew's and worked for many years in the West London hospital for the working class.
+Avis was educated at the Quaker school, Stoke Newington, and trained as a nurse at St Bartholomew's, working for many years in the West London hospital for the working class.
 They were married for over two decades and Avis was at his bedside when, after a long illness, he died peacefully at home in Putney, London.
+He was buried in Abney Park Garden Cemetery, Stoke Newington, North London, in his wife's family plot, 28 February 1919.